ArcticTechnology/PythonStarterPackage/README.md

 * PyPi: https://pypi.org/project/PythonStarterPackage/

 ## Prerequisites
 This app should would out of the box for Linux on a Linux terminal.
-For Windows and Mac, it is recommended to run this app on a linux emulation layer such as the Git Bash terminal.
+For Windows and Mac, it is recommended to run this app on a Linux emulation layer such as the Git Bash terminal.
 See the "Instructions for Git Bash" section for details.

 In addition to the above, this app also requires the following:
 * Python3 (version >= 3.8) - Install Python3 here: https://www.python.org/downloads/.
-Check version with: ```python3 --version```
+Check version with: ```python3 --version```.
-* Pip3 (version >= 20.2.1) - Python3 should come with pip3.
-Check version with: ```pip3 --version```
+* Pip3 (version >= 20.2.1) - Make sure to install python3-pip in order to use pip install.
+Check version with: ```pip3 --version```.

 ## Installation
 There are a couple of options to install this app: